 The university uses the E-Postal system to email targeted groups of students on campus.

 The E-Postal system is NOT used to email all students on campus or employee groups.
 If you wish to communicate something to the entire student body, please utilize the Campus Connect through Unversity Marketing and Communications.
-If you truly believe that your email should go to the entire student body, you will need approval from Chris Greer, the Dean of Students (email@example.com).
+If you truly believe that your email should go to the entire student body, you will need approval from the President of the University or the President of ASNMU.
 If you are looking to distribute a survey to a targeted group, please keep in mind that the survey must have IRB approval.

 If you are trying to email something to the employee groups, please contact Kelly Larmour (email@example.com) for a complete list of the employee groups on campus.
 You can compose your email like normal in your email application and simply send it to the correct list address(es).